 but hope for the patience to win my freedom.

 Grant that I may not be a coward,

 But let me find the grasp of Your hand in my failure.

 - Rabindranath Tagore - Bengali poet - 1916

 The Highly Sensitive Person.
-Dr. Elaine Aron
+By Elaine N. Aron

 The Strong, Sensitive Boy.
-Dr. Ted Zeff
+By Dr. Ted Zeff